raj23manj/springBoot/jokesapp/README.md

         }

     * Cyclic Barrier - 24
+         * https://vmlens.com/articles/examples_cyclicBarrier/, need to add reset() in finally block
          * Latch --> multiple threads can wait for each other *
          * A CyclicBarrier is used in situations where you want to create a group of
          * tasks to perform work in parallel + wait until they are all finished before